 In the first half of the 12th century, the Cathedral was enlarged under the direction of architect Rainaldo.
 He designed a new facade, built by the sculptors Guglielmo and Biduino.
 The work was completed in 1180, as documented by the date on the bronze knockers made by Bonanno Pisano for the main door.

-Following the disastrous fire of 1595, the roof of the church was redone and the three bronze doors of the facade were executed by the sculptors from the workshop of Giambologna, including Gasparo Mola and Pietro Tacca.
+Following the disastrous fire of 1595, the roof of the church was redone and the three bronze doors on the facade were executed by the sculptors from the workshop of Giambologna, including Gasparo Mola and Pietro Tacca.

-Another intervention took place during the 19th century, involving both the internal and the external decorations, when many of the artworks, especially the sculptures of the facade, were replaced by copies, with the originals being located in the Museo dell’Opera del Duomo.
+Another intervention took place during the 19th century, involving both the internal and the external decorations, when many of the artworks, especially the sculptures on the facade, were replaced by copies, with the originals being located in the Museo dell’Opera del Duomo.

 HOW TO GET THERE

 Pisa Centrale railway station is located about 2 kilometers away from the Cathedral, and the nearest bus stop is in Via Contessa Matilde 62, about 200 meters away from the church, on the bus Lines 21 and Navetta E.